MooersLab/nih-grant-orgmode/README.md

 There is also a *MacTeX* binary that supports a drag-and-drop approach to installation.
 This software requires over 1 gigabyte of hard disk space.

-### Check which texlive distribution is called by Emacs
+### Check which *texlive* distribution is called by Emacs
 I have included the code required to point Emacs to the *texlive* distribution that you want to use.
-You should be aware that the R statistical package includes a stripped-down version of *textlive*.
+You should be aware that the R statistical package includes a stripped-down version of *textlive* that is missing too many packages to bother using.
-Depending on how your PATH is defined in your .bashrc or .zshrc file, the R version of *texlive* could be utilized by Emacs rather than the full version of *texlive*.
+Depending on how your PATH is defined in your `.bashrc` or `.zshrc file`, the R version of *texlive* could be utilized by Emacs rather than the full version of *texlive*.
-The version that comes first in the PATH is the one that is used.
+The file path that comes first in the PATH variable is the one that is used.

 ## Approach taken

 ### File configuration with header
 I developed a header that addresses my needs for using org-mode to prepare a NIH grant application.
-I provide on the first lines critical metadata that you will find yourself re-entering numerous times, like the application identifier number.
+I provide, on the first lines, critical metadata that you will find yourself re-entering numerous times, like the application identifier number.
-My institution has its own application identifier number, so I include that too.
+My institution has another application identifier number, so I have included that as well.
-Having this metadata available in such a handy way reduces the time spent looking them up again.
+Having this metadata available in such a handy way reduces the time spent looking it up again.
 Below these comments, I have an org-mode drawer that contains many lines of LaTeX statements.
 This section is equivalent to the preamble in a LaTeX document.
 I have included the templates for all the various kinds of documents that I have had to prepare.